alecs007/alecs007/README.md

 ## Welcome to my GitHub!

-I'm **Alex Rotar**, a developer from Romania, passionate about web development and creating meaningful projects.
+I'm **Alex Rotar**, a beginner developer passionate about web development and creating meaningful projects.

 ## 🔎 About Me
 - ✔️ Experienced with **React.js**, **CSS/SCSS**, **JavaScript**, **API integration**, and **modern web development practices**.